ccerinojr/ShowsInTown-iOS/README.md

 # ShowsInTown

 ShowsInTown is a simple app for discovering what concerts are happening near you.
-It is built using Ticketmaster's open Discovery API.
+It is built using Ticketmaster's open Discovery API. test

 # Features